-Held on the second Wednesday of the month, this is a fun, informal happy hour with complimentary appetizers on the third floor.
+Held on one Wednesday each month, this is a fun, informal happy hour with complimentary appetizers at Traders' Bar.
 New Connections members and those celebrating their birthdays during the month receive a complimentary glass of happy hour wine or beer.

-A comprehensive two-day orientation program held yearly, Tokyo: Here & Now features practical presentations on local healthcare, dealing with emergencies, cultural adjustment, Japanese culture and cuisine, travel, shopping and more.
+A comprehensive two-day orientation program held yearly, Tokyo 101 features practical presentations on local healthcare, dealing with emergencies, cultural adjustment, Japanese culture and cuisine, travel, shopping and more.

-This is an opportunity for expats to learn how to make the most of their time in Tokyo from local experts.
+This is an opportunity for newcomers to learn how to make the most of their time in Tokyo from local experts and expats.

 Find a new passion or expand your skills through the wide range of spring and fall enrichment classes led by experienced instructors and guides: